mrbid/QUAKE3_TENSOR_TRIGGER/README.md

 I set my sights back on the aqua blue bones model which actually turned out to be a lot harder to target than a player head in CS:GO.

-Here we are now, this repsoitory is the fruits of my labour upto this point.
+Here we are now, this repository is the fruits of my labour upto this point.

 ## Prerequisites
 `sudo apt install clang gcc libxdo-dev libxdo3 libespeak1 libespeak-dev espeak xterm`